alexmdac/xoogle3/README.md

 ## Dazel

 You can also use [dazel](https://github.com/nadirizr/dazel) to run the examples in a container.
-The repo contains a `.dazelrc` file that will map port `8080`.
-This is useful for testing network servers.
+The repo contains a `.dazelrc` file that maps port `8080` for testing network servers.

 ```
 (shell a)$ pip install dazel